zoshaikh17/homework1/README.md

 The elevators can provide a feedback by either blinking the button pushed or display the button pushed on the display.
 In addition to that it can play an voice recording of which button is pushed.

+Mistakes that can be made in designing an elevator interface

 ![4](img.jpg)

+So the interface design I implemented provides 2 feedbacks to the user.
+1. It displays the current operation to be performed.
+2. It provides an audio message of which operation is performed when the button is pushed.